rafwit/dare-nodejs-assesment/README.md

 # Node.js code assesment

-🔥 This repo contains result of Node.js code assesment for recruitment process in Altran (today Capgemini Enginnering) 🔥 This plus really cool interview and (and job offer! 🥸) made my decide to join Capgemini.
-Today I create pimped versions of this little tool with AXA Central team from Barcelona
+🔥 This repo contains result of Node.js code assesment for recruitment process in Altran (today Capgemini Enginnering) 🔥 This plus really cool interview (and a job offer! 🥸) made me decide to join Capgemini.
+Today I create pimped versions of this little tool with AXA Insurance Central team from Barcelona.

 <br/>.
 <br/>